Nosto/search-coding-interview-scala/README.md

 * Fork this GitHub repository.
 * Implement the changes listed below.
+* Ensure that the GitHub CI build succeeds.
 * Invite [@georgms](https://github.com/georgms) with `Read` access for the review.

 ## Setup